rahul-desai3/chat/readMe.md

 Coming soon...
 ----

-  - Update list of members online in the chatroom if someone disconnects
+  - Updated list of members online in the chatroom if someone disconnects

 Technologies